SanderLoman/rust-p2p/docs/repo/github/pull_requests.md

 Before creating a pull request, make sure your changes are committed to a branch.
 Follow these steps:

 1. **Create a Branch:** Create a new branch for your changes.
-Name your branch descriptively, using a format like `feature/your-feature-name` or `bugfix/issue-number`.
+Name your branch descriptively.
     ```bash
-    git checkout -b feature/your-feature-name
+    git checkout -b your_feature_name upstream/unstable
     ```
 2. **Make Your Changes:** Implement your changes in the new branch.

 3. **Commit Your Changes:** Commit your changes with a clear and descriptive commit message.
     ```bash
     git add .
     git commit -m "Add feature XYZ"
     ```
 4. **Push Your Branch:** Push your branch to the remote repository.
     ```bash
-    git push origin feature/your-feature-name
+    git push origin your_feature_name
     ```

 ### 2. Create the Pull Request